 The study confirmed the need for artists to learn entrepreneurial and business skills given the changing support structures for artists: “Early on in their art school education, artists need to learn skills to manage the business side of their creative practice, often approaching their practice as an entrepreneurial endeavor, particularly as public funding for the arts has declined and funding for individual artists is especially difficult to find.”

 The 2013 SnaapShot found that professional practicing artists in the field agree on the important skills and competencies in their profession or work and life:

 Art school faculty, career development staff, and administrators want students to be successful —- to live creative lives and have creative careers.
 Entrepreneurial programs and professional practice coursework are necessary to teach artists the business, financial, and organizational skills needed to succeed.
 These include business and career planning tools, strategies to market and sell their work, basic budgeting and financial management, legal requirements for protecting creative works, and networking tools to thrive in the digital world.
 In addition to rigorous requirements to develop artistic techniques, these skills help artists understand and articulate what they need for the successful implementation of their creative endeavors.

 Artists are keenly aware of the statistics: few of them will be able to survive solely as working artists waiting to be discovered.
 But they are uniquely situated to create a return on their educational, financial, and artistic investments.
 By broadening contexts, markets, audiences, and applicability of their work–and be redefining what it means to sustain a creative life–they can put themselves in the driver’s seat.
 Institutions responsible for the education and training of artists must help them chart their course, avoid roadblocks, and keep moving forward to succeed as creative entrepreneurs, whatever that path may be.

-Did you art or design degree program teach you to be a creative entrepreneur?
-Should these programs be responsible to providing this training?
+Did your art or design degree program teach you to be a creative entrepreneur?
+Should these programs be responsible for providing this training?
 Tell us what you think!